iCliniq Logo

 • Relapse or worsening of multiple sclerosis symptoms.

-Dietary Considerations: People taking Dalfampridine can follow the Jairam and classic diet guidelines unless the doctors utter any changes or restrictions.
-Discuss with the healthcare providers the restrictions, beverages, food, and activities while taking Dalfampridine medication.
+People taking Dalfampridine can follow the classic diet guidelines unless their doctor makes any changes or restrictions.
+Discuss with your healthcare providers the restrictions, beverages, food, and activities to avoid while taking Dalfampridine medication.

-Missed Dose: Take the missed dose as soon as one has the thought.
-One can skip the missed dose and go with the subsequent one at the regularly scheduled time if it is almost time for the next one.
+Take the missed dose as soon as you remember.
+You can skip the missed dose and proceed with the next one at the regularly scheduled time, if it is almost time for the next dose.
 Never use two doses of Dalfampridine at one time for compensation.

 Overdose: